Uday Hussein: Assassination attempt

 Abbas al-Janabi, who had worked with Uday as his secretary for 15 years, claimed that every Iraqi knew that Uday had come to that street on Thursdays and claimed that Uday had become much more brutal after the assassination attempt.
 He also claimed that Uday was outraged by the rumors that he was impotent after the assassination attempt and ordered the secret police to make up stories about his virility.
 Janabi said, "Uday is a sadist, a monster.
 I saw how he laughed when someone was whipped."
 He also claimed that he witnessed dozens of rapes.
 He said that what makes Uday sexually excited was violence: "This is his nature, rape is like a hobby for him, and believe me, I know what I am talking about and I am not exaggerating."
 Janabi said, "I saw how he tortured people, how he laughed, how he enjoyed it, you can't control him, he is a kind of maniac, he is a psychologically imbalanced person."
 He said that Uday never kept friends around for long because he enjoyed scaring them.
 Uday didn't think that it was clean for his dogs to retrieve the birds he shot, so he would force his friends to act as retrievers when he went hunting.
 He said that Uday neutralized women who refused him with alcohol and drugs, raped them, recorded it, and if the victim's family was important, he terrorized the family by blackmail.
 He said that Uday even started to look at 12-year-old girls after he was 30 years old.
-Unlike their fathers, he said that Uday and Qusay are not the type of people to surrender.
+Unlike their father, he said that Uday and Qusay are not the type of people to surrender.